 Origin - India

-The 12 Heavenly Generals protect and serve the Yakushi Nyorai (the Medicine Buddha).
-They are also known as the Juuni Yakusha Taishou 十二薬叉大将, or Juuni Shinnou 十二神王.
-The 12 are Hindu Yasha 夜叉 who were later incorporated into Buddhism as protective warriors.
-In Japanese sculpture and art, they are almost always grouped in a protective circle around the Yakushi Nyorai -- they are rarely shown independently.
-Many say they represent the twelve vows of Yakushi; others say the 12 were present when the historical Buddha introduced the "Healing Sutra;" yet others that they offer protection during the 12 daylight hours, or that they represent the 12 months and 12 cosmic directions, or the 12 animals of the 12-year Chinese zodiac.
-The Juni Shinsho are also members of the Tenbu (Sanskrit: Deva), a larger grouping of deities protecting the Buddhist realm.
+The 12 Heavenly Generals protect and serve Yakushi Nyorai (the Medicine Buddha).
+The twelve are Hindu Yasha 夜叉 (Skt. = Yakṣa or Yaksha) who were later incorporated into Buddhism as protective warriors.
+In Japanese sculpture and art, they are almost always grouped in a protective circle around Yakushi Nyorai -- they are rarely shown independently.
+Many say they represent the twelve vows of Yakushi; others say the 12 were present when the Historical Buddha introduced the “Healing Sutra;” yet others that they offer protection during the 12 daylight hours, or that they represent the 12 months and 12 cosmic directions, or the 12 animals of the 12-year Chinese zodiac.
+The Jūni Shinshō are also members of the Tenbu (Sanskrit: Deva), a larger grouping of deities protecting the Buddhist realm.

 Yakushi Nyorai, along with his 12 attendants, arrived early in Japan (Asuka Period) from Korea and China, and soon appeared in temples throughout the nation.
-As such, the 12 Generals of Yakushi Nyorai are among the very first Buddhist deities to be introduced to Japan in the 6th and 7th century AD.
+As such, the 12 Generals of Yakushi Buddha are among the very first Buddhist deities to be introduced to Japan in the 6th and 7th century AD.
 By the late Heian period, or early Kamakura era, the twelve become associated/confused with the 12 animals (see details below) of the Chinese zodiac, and sculptures thereafter often show an animal in the head dress of each general.
+The general named KUBIRA 宮毘羅 is the leader of the twelve.

 Top of This Page